berensp/berensp.github.io/_posts/2024-06-29-farcaster.md

 So it does beg the question...

 ## Why decentralized social media?
-- You don't have to be the product (i.e. different monetization models / funding mechanisms) (a.k.a. no ads)
+- You're not the product—or, at least, you don't *have* to be (i.e. different monetization models / funding mechanisms) (a.k.a. no ads)
 - It stays authentically, verifiably human (in the age of AI)
 - One set of credentials (i.e. your wallet)
-- Financial transactions are easy with a wallet attached to each user
+- Payments are built in since a wallet is attached to each user
 - More innovation (because people are incented to build *and* because platform risk is mitigated)
-- Can't get deplatformed and have to start over on another network (i.e. carry your social graph with you)
+- No getting deplatformed and having to start over on another network (i.e. you carry your social graph with you)
 - (See Chris Dixon's [*Read Write Own*](/book/read-write-own/) for all the additional arguments and details.)

 ## First impressions: